Unmarried Couples Rights Upon Separation

 Many people wrongly assume that the long-term cohabitation of unmarried couples will eventually gain them some of the legal rights afforded to their married counterparts, as it does in other parts of the UK.

-This mythical concept is termed “Common Law Marriage” and it still confounds many cohabiting couples when they separate and discover the facts.
+This mythical concept is called “Common Law Marriage” and it still confounds many cohabiting couples when they separate and discover the facts.

 Even in the case of unmarried couples who spend their entire lives under the same roof and raise a family together, they do not gain the protections or legal status conferred by marriage or civil partnership.